CuteNikki/poke-helper/README.md

 ## 🤝 Contributing

 We're in the early stages!
+Any contributions, issues and feature requests are welcome.

-If you'd like to contribute ideas, code, or feedback, feel free to open an issue or pull request.
+If you'd like to contribute ideas, code, or feedback, feel free to [open an issue](https://github.com/CuteNikki/poke-helper/issues) or [pull request](https://github.com/CuteNikki/poke-helper/pulls).

+## ⭐ Show your Support

+Please star this repository if this project helped you!

 ## 📄 License